Pages

 Evans was one of the most irresistible actresses to ever come out of Hollywood.
 She was also one of only a handful of child stars to have made a successful transition into being a leading lady of the screen.
 Her pre-code films were her best and Beauty for Sale ranks as one of her most popular films.

-Kruger is quite effective as the unassuming lover even though Edmund Lowe or Warren William could have made an equally charming Sherwood.
+Kruger is quite effective as the unassuming lover even though Edmund Lowe or Warren William would have made an equally charming Sherwood.
 The cast is a who's-who of recognizable 1930s film characters.
-Alice Brady plays one of her usual dithery society dames, Charley Grapewin has a great part as Carol's benevolent boyfriend, Hedda Hopper plays the lofty Madame Sonia, and the great May Robson has a wonderful part as the mother of Letty's hometown boyfriend, Bill.
+Alice Brady plays one of her usual dithery society dames, Charley Grapewin has a great part as Carol's benevolent boyfriend, Hedda Hopper plays the lofty Madame Sonia, and the great May Robson is wonderful as the mother of Letty's hometown boyfriend, Bill.

 Thursday, March 9, 2023